Order of Assassins: The next generation

 The reign of Buzurg Ummid ended with his death in 1138, showing a relatively small list of assassinations.
 He was succeeded by his son Muhammad Buzurg Ummid, sometimes referred to as Kiya Muhammad.

 The Abbasids' celebration of the death of the Assassin leader Buzurg Ummid was short-lived.
 The son and successor of the last high-profile victim of the Assassins, al-Mustarshid, was ar-Rashid.
 Ar-Rashid was deposed by his uncle al-Muqtafi in 1136 and, while recovering from an illness in Isfahan, was murdered by Assassins.
-The addition of a second caliph to the Assassins' so-called "role of honor" of victims again resulted in a week of celebration at Alamut.
+The addition of a second caliph to the Assassins' so-called "roll of honor" of victims again resulted in a week of celebration at Alamut.
 Another significant success was the assassination of the son of Mahmud II, Da'ud, who ruled in Azerbaijan and Jibal.
 Da'ud was felled by four Assassins in Tabriz in 1143, rumored to have been dispatched by Zengi, atabeg of Mosul.

 The decades after the assassination of al-Mustarshid showed an expansion of Assassin castles in Jabal Bahrā', to the northwest of their Syrian fortresses in Jabal as-Summaq.
 In 1132, Saif al-Mulk ibn Amrun, emir of al-Kahf, recovered the fortress of al-Qadmus from the Franks, known to them as Bokabeis.
 He then sold the fortress to the Assassins in 1133.
 This was followed by the ceding of al-Kahf Castle itself to Assassin control in 1138 by Saif's son Musa in the midst of a succession struggle.
 These were followed by the acquisition of the castle at Masyaf in 1140 and of Qala'at al-Khawabi, known to the Crusaders as La Coible, in 1141.

 Relatively little is recorded concerning Assassin activity during this period until the Second Crusade.
 In 1149, an Assassin named Ali ibn-Wafa allied with Raymond of Poitiers, son of William IX of Aquitaine, to defend the borders of the Principality of Antioch against Zengid expansion.
 The forces met at the battle of Inab, with Zengi's son and heir Nur ad-Din defeating the Franks, killing both Raymond and ibn-Wafa.
 Nur ad-Din would again foil the Assassins in 1158, incorporating a castle at Shaizar that they had occupied after the 1157 earthquake into his territory.
 Two assassinations are known from this period.
 In a revenge attack, Dahhak ibn Jandal, the Wadi al-Taym chieftain who had killed Assassin da'i Bahram in 1127, died from an Assassin's blade in 1149.
 A few years later in 1152, possibly in retaliation to the establishment of the Knights Templar at Tartus, Raymond II, count of Tripoli, was killed by Assassins.
 This marked the first known Christian victim.